erajasekar/cs-workshop/PITCHME.md

 numbers = [10,50,20,30,100,60]

 ```

-You need to find the Maximum value in the list which is 100 in this case.
+You need to find the Maximum value in the list which is 100 in this example.

 +++